 This entire process can go on for a few rounds depending on how much sugar you want to add and once the yeast quits.
 Keep in mind that without a wine hydrometer, this entire process of feeding sugar throughout fermentation can be quite risky.

 Without it, you may end up adding sugar to a wine that has simply had enough and fermentation has slowed due to the yeast giving up.
 This will result in a sweeter wine than you might have expected.

-The advice here?
-If you’re fairly an amateur with chaptalization, make sure you count on devices that will help you keep your reading straight and avoid issues!
+TIP: If you’re fairly an amateur with chaptalization, make sure you count on devices that will help you keep your reading straight and avoid issues.